Nate Sudfeld

-Nathan Michael Sudfeld (born October 7, 1993) is an American football quarterback who is a free agent.
-He played college football at Indiana and was drafted by the Washington Redskins in the sixth round in the 2016 NFL Draft.
+Nathan Michael Sudfeld (born October 7, 1993) is an American professional football quarterback.
+He played college football for the Indiana Hoosiers and was selected by the Washington Redskins in the sixth round in the 2016 NFL draft.
 Sudfeld also spent four seasons with the Philadelphia Eagles as a backup quarterback, seeing occasional playing time and was a part of their Super Bowl LII-winning team.

-High school career
+Early life

 Sudfeld took over as the starting quarterback at Modesto Christian School in Modesto, California, as a junior in 2010, replacing the Fresno State-bound Isaiah Burse.
 During his time there, he threw for 3,300 yards, 33 touchdowns, and 16 interceptions, earning the Trans Valley League Outstanding Offensive Player award, second-team all-state and first-team all-district honors as a senior.